rug-oop-2023/final_template/README.md

 This class should have the same structure as any other preprocessing class (i.e. a callable class).
 Be careful that the application of preprocessing steps may not be **commutative**: for instance, applying resampling on a Mel spectrogram will raise an error.

-## Main
+## Main (1 pt.)

 In the main, you should showcase the usage of your library.

 Notice that, for images and audio, showing means actually plotting some sample images, while, for audio, it refers to playing some sample audio tracks.

-1. Create an image dataset and an audio dataset.
+1. [] Create an image dataset and an audio dataset.
 Show how you can access your data.
 You may also plot some images using the `matplotlib.pyplot.imshow` method.

 - Showcase a dataset with and without labels.
 - Showcase a dataset for classification and regression.